fast-reflexes/better-react-mathjax/README.md

 Using AsciiMath requires importing a specific loader (see the [MathJax documentation](http://docs.mathjax.org/en/latest/input/asciimath.html) for further information).
 AsciiMath uses the same display mode on the entire page, which is display math by default.
-It can be changed to inline by adding `asciimath: { displaystyle: false }` to the input config.
+It can be changed to inline math by adding `asciimath: { displaystyle: false }` to the input config.
-In contrast to Latex, the display mode doesn't control the HTML display of the rendered element (block or inline) which has to be managed manually either with the `inline` property on the `MathJax` component or by wrapping the math content in an appropriate container.

     export default function App() {
         const config = {